Programs + Resources

-The RDA Loan Program provides critical gap financing for projects that advance the RDA’s goals and objectives outlined in its Strategic Plans.
+The RDA Loan Program provides critical gap financing for projects that advance the goals and objectives outlined in Project Area Plans.
 We work with project developers and lenders to bridge the funding gap between a project’s economics and market realities.
 In support of the RDA’s mission, we can assume a higher level of risk than traditional lenders to ensure that transformative projects get built.
-While our approach is flexible, we incentivize projects that achieve the RDA’s goals for affordable housing, placemaking, sustainability, high quality urban design, and economic development.
+While our approach is flexible, we incentivize projects that achieve the RDA’s goals for affordable housing, placemaking, sustainability, high quality urban design, and economic development in accordance with our mission, values, and livability benchmarks.

 The RDA Loan Program provides financing for construction costs, or hard costs, to facilitate various development projects, including new construction, building rehabilitation, and energy efficiency upgrades.

-1. The project must be located in an RDA Project Area, and meet at least one Project Area Objective as provided through the most recent Project Area Strategic Plan; or
+- The project must be located in an RDA Project Area, and meet at least one Project Area Objective as provided through the most recent Project Area Strategic Plan; <OR>

 Financing Structure Requirement: